 What are the symptoms of testicular torsion?

-Signs and symptoms of testicular torsion include:
+Symptoms of testicular torsion include:

-- sudden, severe pain in the scrotum
+- sudden, severe pain in your scrotum

-- swelling of the scrotum
+- swelling and redness of your scrotum

-- nausea and vomiting
+- nausea and/or vomiting

 - difficulty walking